 “Top BSc Maths colleges| THE ONLY STUDENT-MADE LIST ON WEB” Ok, the title might not be 100% accurate because I obviously can’t go through the whole of the Internet to confirm that there isn’t any other student made list.
 But from what I have seen so far, neither could I find something that is student-made nor something that could remotely match the quality of this post.
 Unlike the manipulated and paid lists you find on popular websites, this is a list of the best places to do a bachelor’s degree in mathematics in India as opined by students who actually lived and studied in those regions.

 Based on the information I’ve gathered from my friends, and our PAE(Physics After Engineering) community members, and the internet, I have put up the names of some of the good institutes that (we felt) are actually worth spending a few years in, to study Mathematics.

-[After you read the article I’d recommend reading this post about how to excel during your Bachelors’s.
-It’s basically all the things I regret not knowing or not doing in my bachelor’s degree days How to make the most out of your undergraduate days?]
+[After you read the article I’d recommend reading this post about how to excel during your Bachelor’s.
+It’s basically all the things I regret not knowing or not doing in my bachelor’s degree days.
+How to make the most out of your undergraduate days?]

 Types of courses

 Firstly these are the types of courses that are present:

 - Major in Mathematics